Arkanosis/Arkonf/README.md

 ## Copyright

-Copyright 2001-2017 – Jérémie Roquet <jroquet@arkanosis.net>

-All code except code written by third-parties released under the MIT License.
+Arkonf is copyright (C) 2001-2018 Jérémie Roquet <jroquet@arkanosis.net> and all code except code written by third-parties licensed under the ISC license.

-See the `LICENSE` file for more details.
+See the [LICENSE](/LICENSE) file for more details.

 ## Links